kanetjuh/windows11/README.md

 # Windows 11

 This is the unofficial documentation on how to install Windows 11.
+We highly recommend you to read EVERY SINGLE LINE for installing Windows 11, otherwise we aren't responsible for the problems you cause.

 # Installing
 In the first instances, you need to download the .iso file to boot your PC with it in the future!